Spicy and sweet sausage corn chowder is a perfect fall dinner. Vary the spice according to taste

 There are favourites among us, but creamy soups seem to please everyone.
 What this mama likes, though, is a soup recipe – like this delicious chowder – that I can adjust to fit all tastes.

 Love your food so spicy that you all turn into fire-breathing dragons?
 Keep the jalapenos and be sure to use a Chorizo or Hot Italian sausage to make a really SPICY sausage corn chowder.
 I have to admit that I need it milder.

-Need it more soothing for palates that can’t handle the burn?
+Need it more soothing for palates that can’t handle the burn – like mine?
 Leave out the jalapeno altogether and choose a milder sausage or even a half pound diced bacon so that it’s more on of a mildly spicy sausage corn chowder.

 You’ll want to plan an hour for this soup, start to finish.
 This makes it good for lunchtime, especially since it’s far lower in calories and fat than you would expect.
 Or serve it in the evening with salad, fresh rolls or cornbread and a nice dessert.